TITLE 68: PROFESSIONS AND OCCUPATIONS

-A) provides written notice to the parties as required by the contract at least 14 days prior to the intended disbursement of the earnest moneys;
+A) Provides written notice to the parties as required by the contract at least 14 days prior to the intended disbursement of the earnest moneys;

-B) indicates how the sponsoring broker intends to disburse the earnest money; and
+B) Indicates how the sponsoring broker intends to disburse the earnest money; and

-C) indicates the date that the sponsoring broker must receive the parties' written objections to the proposed disbursement.
+C) Indicates the date that the sponsoring broker must receive the parties' written objections to the proposed disbursement.

 8) As set forth in Section 20-20(a)(17)(A)(iii) of the Act and notwithstanding any other requirements or responsibilities in this Part, if the sponsoring broker receives an order from a court of competent jurisdiction providing for the disbursement of the escrow moneys, that sponsoring broker must disburse the escrow moneys according to the terms of the court order.

-9) For the purposes of this Section, "duly authorized agent" shall mean an attorney-in-fact, attorney-at-law who represents one of the principals to the transaction, or any other person the licensee can prove was authorized to act on behalf of a principal to the transaction.
+9) For the purposes of this Section, "duly authorized agent" shall mean an attorney-in-fact, attorney-at-law who represents one of the principals to the transaction, or any other person the licensee can demonstrate was authorized to act on behalf of a principal to the transaction.

 h) Disputes Regarding Escrow Moneys